CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-Commercial umbrella insurance cost in Montana is typically close to the national pattern, with a state-specific average range of $33 to $123 per month and a reported average of $33 to $123 per month in the state data, while the broader product data places the average at $33 to $125 per month.
+Commercial umbrella insurance cost in Montana is typically close to the national pattern, with a state-specific average range of $33 to $123 per month, while the broader product data places the average at a similar monthly range.
 Premiums are near the national average overall because Montana’s premium index is 98, but your number can move up or down based on coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements.
 In a state with 38,600 businesses and 99.2% small businesses, many owners request modest limits first, then scale up if they operate more vehicles, more job sites, or more customer-facing locations.

 Local risk also affects pricing.
 Wildfire risk is rated very high, winter storm risk is high, and Montana’s recent disaster history includes a 2024 wildfire complex with estimated damage of $2.8 billion, a 2023 winter storm with $1.1 billion in damage, and 2023 flash flooding and mudslides with $920 million in damage.
 Those conditions can influence how carriers view exposure, especially for businesses with fleets, outdoor operations, or facilities in higher-risk areas.
 Commercial auto exposure is another factor, since Montana’s fatal crash rate is 1.92 compared with the national average of 1.33, and the state’s uninsured driver rate is 7.8.
 Carriers also look at whether your underlying commercial liability limits are strong enough to support the umbrella.
 For a personalized commercial umbrella insurance quote in Montana, CPK Insurance notes that pricing depends on your limits, operations, and underwriting details.